Run a Successful Furniture Retail Store

 When you offer competitive pricing, you offer value to make it worthwhile for a customer to shop at your store.

-- Know your market, and this can't be stressed enough.
-When you run a furniture retail store, you should offer prices that are in keeping with your location and the demographic that you are targeting.
+- Know your market.
+This can't be stressed enough.
+When you run a furniture retail store, you should offer prices that keep with your location and the demographic that you are targeting.
 Offering too low or too high a price will make you less competitive.

 - By streamlining your operation and offering only basics at your store, you can whittle your price down and offer bargains and discounts.